 During FY 2020-21 there were no significant and/or material orders passed by anyCourt or Regulator or Tribunal which may impact the going concern status or the Company'soperations in future.

 Corporate Social Responsibility Initiatives

-Pursuant to the provisions of Section 205A(5) of the Companies Act 1956 the declareddividends which remained unpaid or unclaimed for a period of seven years have beentransferred by the Company to the Investor Education and Protection Fund (IEPF)established by the Central Government pursuant to Section 205C of the said Act the detailsof which are available in the website of the Company: Weblink:http://natcopharma.co.in/investors/shareholder-information/ unclaimed-dividend/
+Pursuant to the provisions of Section 124(5) of the Companies Act 2013 the declareddividends which remained unpaid or unclaimed for a period of seven years have beentransferred by the Company to the Investor Education and Protection Fund (IEPF)established by the Central Government pursuant to Section 125 of the said Act the detailsof which are disclosed in the notice of ensuing Annual General Meeting of the Company.

 Employees Stock Option Scheme

 Details pertaining to the Employee Stock Option Schemes is disclosed in the CorporateGovernance Report which forms a part of this Annual Report.